microbus-io/fabric/docs/structure/clock.md

 second is a mock clock which will only change when programmatically adjusted and is ideal for testing time-sensitive functions.

-A mock clock can be assigned to a `Connector` or to an `Application`, but not in a `PROD` deployment environment.
+A mock clock can be assigned to a `Connector` in the `LOCAL` or `TESTINGAPP` deployment environments.
 The mock clock is for the application developer to test time-sensitive code.
 It plays no part in any of the framework functions, such as ticker execution schedule or timeout management.

 For example: